dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 In addition to minimal Docker-knowledge, you will need:
 - Docker downloaded and installed on your machine.
-- Docker-compose downloaded and installed on your machine.
+- Docker Compose downloaded and installed on your machine.

 ## Introduction